stefanspringer1/SwiftXML/README.md

 ]
 ```

-The [LoopsOnOptionals](https://github.com/stefanspringer1/LoopsOnOptionals) package is optional but very convenient when using `SwiftXML`, and it is necessary for the examples used here where a loop over an optional sequence is used.
+The [LoopsOnOptionals](https://github.com/stefanspringer1/LoopsOnOptionals) package is optional but can be convenient when using `SwiftXML`, and it is necessary for the examples used here where a loop over an optional sequence is used.
 Cf. the section “Related packages” below.
+You might not need or want to use the `LoopsOnOptionals` package for your own code.

 Add the dependency `"SwiftXML"` and optionally the dependency `"LoopsOnOptionals"` to your target in `Package.swift`: